singnet/dev-portal/docs/ai-developers/troubleshooting.md

 - Use the #services-integration
 - If no response is received within a Day’s time, escalate to the concerned authority.
 ###Utilization  stats
-- Summary of how many calls were failed / successful
+- Summary of failed / successful calls
 - Work in progress